The Bad Batch (film): Plot

 Arlen and Miami Man grow closer on their journey to Comfort.
 He kills another cannibal who is looking to trade gasoline for her flesh and reveals that he was put into the lawless territory because he was an illegal immigrant from Cuba.
 However, another man shoots Miami Man in the chest, and Arlen somewhat reluctantly returns to Comfort.
 She searches for Honey, eventually discovering she is living in The Dream's mansion, along with his large harem of pregnant young women.

 Arlen visits The Dream, who explains that Comfort's economy is run on the drugs his concubines make, and that Comfort is free of feces because of the plumbing he provides.
 Arlen agrees to join his harem but uses a pistol she has hidden inside her prosthetic to hold one of the pregnant concubines hostage.
 After extracting the girl, they head out of Comfort in a golf cart and reunite with Miami Man, who had been found and healed by the hermit.

 The child and Miami Man blissfully reunite, and Arlen implies she would rather stay with him in the desert than live in Comfort.
 Miami Man tries to discourage her, deeming her unable to survive out in the harsh desert, but does not send her away.
 Honey asks for spaghetti, as she had grown accustomed to good things in the mansion.
 Instead, Miami Man takes his daughter's pet rabbit, and later the three of them lounge by a fire eating it.
 Miami Man rubs his teary daughter's back, and then he and Arlen look into each other's eyes, smiling.

 Cast

-In addition, Diego Luna has an uncredited cameo as Jimmy.